PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 For counterparty credit risk, the exposure depends on market factors and the credit exposure (CE) = maximum (market value, 0) = maximum (f(market factors), 0).

+* **Expected exposure (EE)**: Mean market value on future target date, conditional on positive exposures
 * **Potential future exposure (PFE)**: A high percentile market value of exposure, conditional on positive exposures.
 It is similar to value at risk (VaR) for estimating market risk,
-* **Expected exposure (EE)**: Mean market value on future target date, conditional on positive exposures

-PFE, EE and other measures are calculated using Monte Carlo simulations.
+For example, PFE, EE and other measures are calculated using Monte Carlo simulations as illustrated.
 <figure>
   <img src="{{ "/images/posts/counterparty_exposure_simulation.PNG" | relative_url }}">
   <figcaption> exposure calculation based on Monte Carlo Simulation</figcaption>